Super-brawl-team/Obiad-Brawl/README.md

   # BONUS

    # DEBUG MENU
     You can edit "debugMenuEnabled" to enable or disable debug menu!
 Note : i dont use dev builds, so only few buttons work...

    # RC4 KEY
     You can also (not mendatory xd) edit the rc4 key and get a random one.
 Like that; peoples will have a little difficulty to steal your stuff, just set changeRC4Key to true and copy the key he provided, you will have to edit settings.json and replace the key!

+   # DIFFERENT CRYPTOGRAPHY METHODS
+    you can use nacl cryptography by putting "NACL" in settings.json but its only if you use this server as base for v7 or more server